Information for International Students

 - air shuttle to Liverpool John Lennon Airport, or

 - train from London Euston to Liverpool Lime Street station (two hours), or

 - National Express bus to Liverpool 1 Bus Depot (six hours)

 - then local bus or taxi to your accommodation

-- please bear in mind that the journey across London from the airport to Euston train station is expensive and very difficult with luggage, especially in the rush hour.
-If possible fly to Manchester International Airport
+- please bear in mind that the journey across London from Heathrow Airport to Euston train station is expensive and very difficult with luggage, especially in the rush hour.
+If possible fly direct to Manchester International Airport.

 Please note that we advise you to wear face masks on all forms of public transport in the UK.
 For advice about travel options for getting from the Airport to your accommodation, please contact email@example.com

 IMPORTANT: Please see the official Government advice for travelers to the UK.